ryooan/faq/docs/2-questions/2-types/2-question-groups.md

 # Question Groups

 Question groups are sets of closely related questions or question outcomes all collected on a single page.
 Forecasters can predict quickly and efficiently on these interconnected outcomes, confident that they are keeping all of their predictions internally consistent.
+Question groups can contain either [binary or range](/questions/types/binary-and-range) type questions.

 ![Question Groups](/img/group.png)